Church of St Mary and All Saints, Bingham: Features

 The lychgate installed in 1881 was designed by Frank Miles, son of Robert Miles, rector at the time.

 Bells

 There are currently eight bells in the tower.
 In 1922, the bells were augmented from a ring of six to a ring of eight with the two trebles being added.
 They are rung on Sunday for the service and also on special occasions.
 They are additionally rung on Fridays as part of a practice night for the Bell Ringers from 19:30 to 21:00.

 The largest bell is called the tenor, which has a weight of 14.3 cwt.
 The smallest bell is called the treble, which has a weight of 4.3 cwt.

+Clock

+The church is known to have had a clock in 1775 when lightening struck the tower and damaged the clock.
+This clock was replaced in 1871 by one designed and built by G. & F. Cope of Nottingham.
+It chimed the Cambridge Quarters on four bells and struck the hour.
+It comprised a dead-beat pin escapement and displayed the time of four large dials 7 ft in diameter.

 Organ

 The organ was built by the London firm of Bryceson and Son and installed in 1859.
 It was officially opened on Thursday 15 September 1859.